Journalist killed in West Bank was Palestinian with American nationality and one of the main reporters of 'Al Jazeera' | World

 Born in 1971 to a Christian family in the occupied part of Jerusalem, the Palestinian, who was also an American citizen, studied journalism at Yarmouk University in Jordan.

-Upon leaving, he founded the radio station “Voice of Palestine”, based in Ramallah.
+Upon leaving, he founded the “Voice of Palestine” radio station, based in Ramallah.

 Photo of journalist Shireen Abu Akleh shot dead during an Israeli operation in the West Bank – Photo: REUTERS/Imad Creidi